Log in

 Once complete, your sales manager will collect and categorize all of the feedback into buckets.
 From there, they’ll identify any inefficiencies in your team’s process.

-Note what responses and selling tactics worked well to diffuse a problem, position your product or service as the solution and ultimately helped to close sales.
+Note what responses, selling tactics, and sales marketing tactics worked well to diffuse a problem, position your product or service as the solution and ultimately helped to close sales.
 Conversely, what pathways led to dead ends or missed opportunities?

 Your sales manager may use these findings to update your sales processes or retrain your team on the selling practices that worked best in various situations and update the sales playbook so that everybody can easily refer back.